eush77/repl-here/README.md

 Emitted if a fatal error occurred.
 At this point `repl` may be half-way populated or left intact.

-## Why not X?
+## Related

-- [repl-it](http://npm.im/repl-it): works in the context of a project, hence walks up the directory tree, parses `package.json` for dependencies and devDependencies, has options like loading main project files, etc.
+- [repl-it](http://npm.im/repl-it) works in the context of a project.
+It walks up the directory tree, parses `package.json` for dependencies and devDependencies, has options like loading main project files, etc.

-- [scratchy](http://npm.im/scratchy): does not work quite as advertised because it also walks up the directory tree and so you can't `npm install foo` and load it into the repl immediately afterwards (which is kind of a problem this module is trying to solve).
+- [scratchy](http://npm.im/scratchy) is sort of a hybrid of `repl-it` and `repl-here`: it walks up the directory tree as `repl-it` does but requires everything inside `node_modules` just like `repl-here`.
+This means you can't simply `npm install foo` and load it into the repl immediately afterwards (which is the problem this module is trying to solve).

 ## Install